Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 3. The overall, in-state, and out-of-state acceptance rates

-Accepted has compiled the data on acceptance rates for U.S. medical schools included in the U.S. News 2023-2024 rankings.
+Accepted has compiled the data on acceptance rates for U.S. medical schools for 2024.
 In this table, you can see the overall acceptance rates plus acceptance rates for in-state and out-of-state and whether those ratios are none, negligible, modest, material, or huge.
-We have also included U.S. News rankings for research and primary, as well as median MCAT scores and median undergraduate GPA.
+We have also included median MCAT scores and median undergraduate GPA.
 Click the column names to sort!

 How to use your stats to choose which med schools to apply to

-Medical school acceptance rates for the class that entered in 2022 at schools ranked by U.S. News ranged from a low of 1.14% at Emory University to a high of 15.85% at University of Arkansas for Medical Sciences.
-However, since most med school applicants apply to multiple medical schools, if you look at the applicant pool as a whole the picture is not quite as bleak.
-Per AAMC for the class that matriculated in 2021, 62,443 applicants submitted 1,099,486 applications and in the end 22,666 matriculated at an allopathic medical school.
-Bottom line: 36.3% of applicants who applied to allopathic medical schools matriculated.
+Allopathic medical school acceptance rates for the class that entered in 2023 ranged from a low of 1.20% at Northeast Ohio Medical University to a high of 16.98% at University of Arkansas for Medical Sciences.
+However, if you look at the applicant pool as a whole the picture is not quite as bleak.
+Most med school applicants apply to multiple medical schools.
+In the 2023 cycle, , there were 52,577 unique applicants, and in the end 22,981 matriculated at an allopathic medical school.
+Bottom line: 43.7.3% of applicants who applied to allopathic medical schools matriculated.

-That 36.3% is certainly a lot more encouraging than the 1.14% - 15.85% acceptance rates at individual programs, and it doesn’t include applicants who opted to go to osteopathic medical schools.
-At the same time, that 36.3%, still means that the majority of applicants don’t get accepted to MD programs in any given year, and you want to maximize your chances.
+That 43.7% is certainly a lot more encouraging than the 1.20% - 16.98% acceptance rates at individual programs, and it doesn’t include applicants who opted to go to osteopathic medical schools.
+At the same time, that still means that the majority of applicants don’t get accepted to MD programs in any given year.

-Ideally you want to apply mostly to programs that you want to attend and that are somewhat likely to accept you.
+To maximize your chances, apply mostly to programs that you want to attend and that are somewhat likely to accept you.
 “Somewhat likely to accept you” means that your stats are close to or above the median.
-You don't want to apply solely to the easiest medical schools to get into without considering if you actually want to attend that school.
 Yes, you can apply to a couple of dream schools where you are less competitive, and you should apply to a few schools where your stats are above average and where you would also be happy to attend.
+But don't apply solely to the least competitive medical schools without considering if you actually want to attend those schools.

-Keep in mind as you apply that medians are medians because applicants are accepted with GPAs and MCATs that are below the median.
-However, the further away your scores are below the median, the less likely you are to be accepted, especially if both your GPA and MCAT are weak.
+Keep in mind that medians are medians because applicants are accepted with GPAs and MCATs that are below the median.
+However, the further away your scores are, the less likely you are to be accepted, especially if both your GPA and MCAT are weak.

-Keep also in mind the impact of in-state vs. out-of-state acceptance rates as you choose your target schools.
-Many medical schools associated with public universities have significant preferences for in-state residents.
+Also keep in mind the impact of in-state vs. out-of-state acceptance rates as you choose your target schools.
+Many medical schools associated with public universities have strong preferences for in-state residents.
 They frequently also charge lower tuition to in-state residents.
-Those two facts, if applicable in your state, suggest that you should apply to your in-state school(s) in addition to any out-of-state schools that appeal to you.
+Those two facts, if applicable in your state, suggest that you should apply to your in-state school(s) in addition to any private schools as well as out-of-state schools where you have a connection.

 Why are GPA, MCAT scores, and acceptance rates important when you apply to medical school?